 - A gray or dried steak is not necessarily an indicator of spoilage, but definitely pay attention for any other indicators

-If you’re looking for some tips or thoughts, here at Angry BBQ we’ve got how to cook ribeyes and how to grill the perfect steak.
+If you’re looking for some tips or thoughts on how to cook steak, here at Angry BBQ we can show you how to grill the perfect steak.

 What’s your favorite steak and how do you prepare it?
 Let us know in the comments!